asterisk/documentation/docs/Configuration/Interfaces/Asterisk-REST-Interface-ARI/Introduction-to-ARI-and-Channels/ARI-and-Channels-Simple-Media-Manipulation.md

 Python
 ------

-Much like the `[channel-tones.py](https://wiki.asterisk.org/wiki/display/%7Emjordan/Draft%3A+ARI+Channels%3A+Performing+a+simple+playback+of+media#Draft:ARIChannels:Performingasimpleplaybackofmedia-channel-tones.py)` example, we'll start off by initiating a playback on the channel.
+We'll start off by initiating a playback on the channel.
 Instead of specifying a `tone` scheme, however, we'll specify a scheme of `sound` with a resource of `tt-monkeys`.
 Unlike the tones, this media *does* have a well defined ending - the end of the sound file!
 So we'll subscribe for the `PlaybackFinished` event and tell `ari-py` to call `playback_finished` when our monkeys are done attacking.

 ```
 truepy32  playback_id = str(uuid.uuid4())